vzakharov/sympathico/readme.md

 To facilitate exploration and experimentation with SymPathiCo, we provide a software framework including a Python package and a Colab notebook, enabling the community to test and extend the approach further.

-## Training SymPathiCo: Navigating the Neural Waterways
+## How Watersheds Evolve

-Within the framework of SymPathiCo, we conceive a neural network not as a static structure of weights and biases but as a living landscape of waterways.
-Here, each neuron is a junction in a vast network of rivers and streams, and the information flows like water through these junctions.
+Before we delve into the mathematics of our approach, let's first immerse ourselves in the intuitive landscape that inspires it.
+Imagine standing at the crest of a vast, untouched terrain, where the potential for life-giving waterways exists in every undulation and declivity.
+This is the genesis of "Watersheds," a concept that reimagines neural networks not as static constructs of nodes and edges but as ever-evolving waterways, carving their paths through the landscape of information.

 ### Laying Out the Landscape

-Before the first drop falls, we chart out our landscape.
-It's a realm where each junction (neuron) is defined by a unique number, set against a backdrop of predefined bounds.
-This terrain is meticulously mapped to ensure a directed flow, akin to designing a water park where every slide and channel has its purpose, guiding water from the entrance (input neurons) to the exit (output neurons).
+In the realm of Watersheds, each neuron is a junction within an intricate network of rivers and streams, poised to guide the flow of information from source to sea.
+Our task, as architects of this system, is to map out the terrain—defining the bounds of our landscape, where each junction is marked by a unique identifier, a number that signifies its place in the flow of data.

 ### Carving the Pathways

-As our network begins, it's a dry expanse, waiting for the life-giving flow of information.
-This changes with the introduction of our first rainstorm, the input data.
-Droplets gather at the topmost junctions, ready to embark on their journey through the network.
+With the terrain laid out, our landscape awaits the nourishing rains—the input data.
+As these first droplets gather at the highest junctions, they begin their descent, guided by the topology of our design.
+Their journey is one of exploration and discovery, seeking paths that lead them efficiently to their destinations.

-* Routing the Droplets: Each droplet represents a unit of information, seeking the path of least resistance towards its destination.
-However, it's bound by the natural law of this landscape: it can only flow downwards, from one junction to the next, mirroring the increasing order of our numbered neurons.
-This ensures that while our rivers can be wide and winding, they do not loop or backtrack, maintaining a forward momentum towards the outputs.
+* Routing the Droplets: In Watersheds, each droplet is a bearer of information, navigating the network with a single mandate: to flow downwards.
+This directed movement, from higher-numbered junctions to lower, ensures a unidirectional flow that mirrors the cascading nature of waterfalls, each drop moving inexorably towards the ocean depths—the output neurons.

-* From Rain to Rivers: When a droplet encounters a junction, it has a choice to continue along existing pathways or, if none are suitable or existing, to carve new ones.
-The journey is random, exploring new connections between junctions, always aiming to reach the sea level—the output neurons.
-If a path proves successful, leading a droplet from its source to the desired destination, it is marked for replication, reinforcing this route within the landscape.
+* From Rain to Rivers: As droplets traverse junctions, they encounter decision points—moments to continue along established pathways or forge new ones.
+These decisions, while seemingly random, are guided by the inherent logic of the landscape and the destination of the droplets.
+Successful paths, those that facilitate a seamless journey from source to sea, are earmarked for replication, echoing the way trails are beaten through forests by repeated use.

 ### The Saturation Threshold

-A unique aspect of our waterway system is the concept of saturation at each junction.
-Each can handle only so many droplets before reaching a threshold, beyond which it can no longer pass water efficiently.
-This natural regulation mechanism prevents flooding and ensures that our landscape remains balanced, with no single path becoming overwhelmingly dominant.
-When a junction overflows, it's a sign to explore alternative routes, mimicking the dynamic adaptation seen in natural systems.
+Central to the concept of Watersheds is the notion of saturation—a junction's capacity to guide droplets without becoming overwhelmed.
+This mechanism acts as a natural regulator, ensuring no single path becomes a floodway.
+It is through this balance that the landscape maintains its diversity and resilience, allowing for the redistribution of flows when certain paths become untenable.

 ### Replicating Success

-Upon completing a journey, if the droplets have successfully navigated from source to sea following the desired path, we replicate this path.
-It's akin to reinforcing a trail in the wilderness, making it more likely for future travelers (or in our case, information) to follow.
-This process of selection and replication allows the network to evolve naturally, strengthening successful paths over time.
+The completion of a droplet's journey from its source to the desired sea level is a cause for celebration and replication.
+This natural selection process, akin to reinforcing the banks of a river, ensures that future flows are more likely to follow these proven paths, strengthening the network's overall efficiency and adaptability.

 ### The Evolution of Pathways

-As more rain falls and more paths are carved, our landscape becomes a complex network of flowing information.
-Each successful journey reinforces the pathways, making them more prominent features of the landscape.
-Unsuccessful or unused paths gradually fade, reclaimed by the terrain.
-This dynamic, evolving system mirrors the process of natural selection, where only the most efficient and effective paths survive and thrive.
+Over time, as more rains fall and more paths are etched into the landscape, Watersheds transforms into a vibrant tapestry of flowing information.
+This dynamic, self-organizing system, guided by the principles of evolution and adaptation, ensures that only the most efficient pathways prevail, while those less traveled gradually fade, reclaimed by the natural order.

-In essence, SymPathiCo's approach to neural network training is a journey through a constantly evolving landscape, where information flows like water, seeking the most efficient paths through a network of interconnected junctions.
-It's a system that learns and adapts, not through rigid calculations and adjustments, but through the natural, intuitive process of evolution and adaptation.
+Watersheds invites us to envision neural networks as living, breathing ecosystems, where information flows like water, seeking efficiency and harmony in its passage.
+It is a journey through a landscape that learns and adapts, not through the rigid application of rules, but through the organic process of growth, selection, and renewal.